 - Auto rental collision damage waiver

 Another great credit card for business travel is from American Express.
-This card comes with an automatic Gold status for the Hilton and Marriott.
-If you book your travel through AMEX Travel, you get a 35% points rebate for flights in first or business class as well as a $200 annual airline fee credit and 5 membership points for every dollar spent.
+If you book your travel through AMEX Travel, you get 5x points for flights in first or business class.
+Currently, you can earn up to 150,000 membership points if you spend $15,000 on eligible purchases in the first three months of signing up.

 The Business Platinum Card from AMEX also gives you 1.5 points on your purchases of $5,000 and up, and then 1 point for every dollar you spend on anything else.
-Often, they run a sign up special that gets you free airline points.
-There is an annual fee of $595, but there are no foreign transaction fees.
-Do some math: if you or your employees travel enough that you will save more than the $595 annual fee, this might be the credit card for you.
+There is an annual fee of $695, but there are no foreign transaction fees.
+Do some math: if you or your employees travel enough that you will save more than the $695 annual fee, this might be the credit card for you.
+You also get credits for purchases through companies like Dell and Indeed.

 Brex offers an excellent option for some businesses.
 Let’s start by pointing out that this card is given depending on the information gathered from your EIN, so the self-employed, sole proprietorships, and so on will not get approved- move to the next card.
 If you are incorporated though, continue reading.

 If all of that does not sound good enough, there is more.
-You earn 7 points on rideshares, 4 points on Brex travel, 3 points on restaurants, 2 points on recurring software, and 1 point on everything else.
+You earn 8 points on rideshares, 5 points on Brex travel, 4 points on restaurants, 3 points on recurring software, and 1 point on everything else.
 They even have partnerships with Quickbooks, Xero, Google Ads, and more.
 Check them out to see what they can do for your business.
 As it does not revolve around your personal credit, it will not hurt your credit to apply.
+You can also earn 10,000 points when you spend your first $1,000.

-The U.S. Bank Business Cash Rewards World Elite Mastercard lets you earn an unlimited 3% cash back on cell phone services as well as gas station and office supply store purchases.
+The U.S. Bank Business Cash Rewards World Elite Mastercard lets you earn an unlimited 3% cashback on cell phone services as well as gas station and office supply store purchases.
 The rewards never expire and there is no limit to how much you can earn.
-You also earn a 25% Annual Cash Rewards bonus of up to $250.
+You also earn a $100 annual statement credit for recurring software subscriptions.

 You can transfer balances to this card for 0% interest for the first 15 billing cycles, but there is a 5% or $10 cash advance fee.
 There is a 2% to 3% foreign transaction fee, depending on the purchase.
 However, there is no annual fee and an introductory 0% interest rate, which lasts for 15 billing cycles.